Krupique/mlops-sentiment-analysis/README.md

 After fine-tuning, we'll evaluate the model on a validation dataset to measure performance.
 Then, we'll save the fine-tuned model for future use and deploy it to handle inference requests.

 ---
-### Benchmark

----
 ## Other Implementations

-You can see more implementations using another archtecture such as Basic DNN and LSTM here: [Sentiment Analysis](https://github.com/Krupique/transformers/tree/main/03-sentiment-analysis)
+You can see other implementations and also a benchmark comparing other architectures. such as Basic DNN and LSTM here: [Sentiment Analysis](https://github.com/Krupique/transformers/tree/main/03-sentiment-analysis)